Program Requirements

 Study Abroad

-- Majors selecting an approved study abroad program (for one semester) may receive transfer credit for ECON 3150.
-Note: Many study abroad programs in Europe do not offer the equivalent of ECON 3150 in the spring semester.
+- Majors selecting an approved study abroad program (for one semester) may receive transfer credit for ECON 3150 Introduction to Econometrics.
+Note: Many study abroad programs in Europe do not offer the equivalent of ECON 3150 Introduction to Econometrics in the spring semester.
 A grade of C (or higher) is required in study abroad coursework.
 Preapproval from the Economics department's study abroad advisor is required.

 - Majors selecting an approved study abroad program (for one semester) may receive transfer credit for one economics elective.
 A grade of C (or higher) is required in study abroad coursework.
 Preapproval from the Economics department's study abroad advisor is required.